-Recently, we asked our readers to submit their classroom photos.
+We know how much homeschool moms love to get ideas and inspiration from other moms, so we asked our readers to submit their own classroom photos to share.
 We had an amazing response!
-Thank you to all who submitted their classrooms; we received so many that we couldn’t feature them all.
-However, here are some of our favorites, in hopes that they will inspire you to create unique learning spaces in your home.
+In fact, we got so many responses we can’t feature all of them!
+We’re sharing some of our favorites, though, in hopes they will inspire you to create a unique learning space in your home.

 Kitchen and Dining Room Homeschool Inspiration